 When the soul leaves the body, what shape is it?

-Under a flower moon in 2025, I found myself often ruminating on this group prompt introduced to me in death doula training.
-What is the shape of a soul?
-My fellow doulas brought their own objects: a book, a raindrop.
+Under the flower moon of 2025, I found myself ruminating on a group prompt introduced at death doula school: What is the shape of a soul?
+My fellow doulas brought their own objects to the conversation: a book, a raindrop.
+Of course, being a U.S. Navy brat, I kept visualising rough and aesthetic nautical-themed souls and came to a knot.
+Strong, weak, complicated, and meant to be that way.
 I wrote my response and texted it to my therapist, hoping to memorialize the moment and calm my mind.
-The discussion has stayed with me.
-What do you think?

 What is the shape of a soul?